yellomango9/Alpha-Lab-IT-Complaint-Portal/README.md

-# Alpha Lab IT Complaint Portal
+# AMC Complaint Portal

-A full-stack web application built with Django and MySQL for managing IT-related complaints within an organization.
-The system allows users to submit complaints, IT staff to resolve them, and administrators to monitor and report on system usage.
+A full-stack web application built with Django and MySQL for managing complaints within an organization.
+The system allows users to submit complaints, staff to resolve them, and administrators to monitor and report on system usage.

 ---